Irwin County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• BAC over 0.08: If your blood alcohol content (BAC) was 0.08 or higher, your license will be suspended for [Specific suspension period for Georgia - check Georgia DDS website].
+• BAC over 0.08: If your blood alcohol content (BAC) was 0.08 or higher, your license will be suspended.
+The length of the suspension varies based on the number of prior offenses.

 • Temporary Permit: You may have been issued a temporary driving permit at the time of your arrest.
 This permit is valid until the ALR hearing is held or until the automatic suspension begins, whichever comes first.